About head lice and nits

 Some children get head lice several times each year.
 This can be very upsetting for your child and for you.

-If your child has been treated for head lice more than three times in a year, you might like to talk to your GP about other treatments for head lice.
+If your child has been treated for head lice more than 3 times in a year, it’s a good idea to talk to your GP about other treatments.

 Prevention of head lice